Whale Watching on Cat Balou Cruises

 Cat Balou Cruises have a strong commitment to the way we run our whale watching cruises.
 We make every effort to increase knowledge, awareness and commitment to the amazing natural environment of the Tasman Sea and the humpback whale southern migration off the waters off Eden, NSW.
 Read more….

-Each year between April and November, Australia’s eastern coastline comes alive with the spectacular acrobatic displays of humpback whales.
+Each year between May and November, Australia’s eastern coastline comes alive with the spectacular acrobatic displays of humpback whales.
 After a summer of feeding on krill in Antarctic waters, these charismatic animals migrate north to sub-tropical waters where they mate and give birth.
-During their annual migration of up to 10 000 kilometres, humpbacks attract thousands of visitors to coastal towns such as Eden, Byron Bay and Hervey Bay.
+During their annual migration of up to 12 000 kilometres, humpbacks attract thousands of visitors to coastal towns such as Eden, Byron Bay and Hervey Bay.
+This incredible migration even brings them past large cities such as Sydney, Newcastle and Brisbane!

 The exact timing of the migration period can vary from year to year depending on water temperature, sea ice, predation risk, prey abundance and the location of their feeding ground.
-The majority of humpbacks in Australian waters migrate north from June to August, and back towards the Southern Ocean from September to November.
-Groups of young males typically lead the migration while pregnant cows and cow-calf pairs bring up the rear.
+The majority of humpbacks in Australian waters migrate north from May to July, and back towards the Southern Ocean from August to November.
+Groups of juveniles and sub adults typically lead the migration while pregnant cows and cow-calf pairs bring up the rear.
 Adult breeding animals form the bulk of the migration in the middle stages.